Transportation in Malappuram district: Rail

 Malappuram City is served by Angadipuram railway station (17 km away).
 Nearest major railway station is Tirur (Around 26km from the city), whereas Calicut railway station is 50 km from the city of Malappuram.
 Other significant stations in the district include Kuttippuram, Nilambur Road,Parappanangadi and small stations include Vallikkunnu, Tanur, Pallippuram, Perassannur, Tirunnavaya, Kulukkallur, Cherukara, Pattikkad, Melattur, Thuvvur, Thodiyappulam, Vaniyambalam.
 However Ministry of railways have included the railway line connecting Kozhikkode-Malappuram-Angadipuram in its Vision 2020 as socially desirable railway line.
 Multiple surveys have been done on the line already.
-But the sad thing is, this project is still in papers only.
-Indian Railway computerised reservation counter is available at Friends Janasevana Kendram, Down Hill.
-Reservation for any train can be done from here.